AP Hotels & Resorts–Tavira–SC Farense

-AP Hotels & Resorts–Tavira–SC Farense is a Portuguese professional cycling team, founded in 1979, which is based in Tavira.
+AP Hotels & Resorts–Tavira–SC Farense (in accordance with sponsorship and naming rights agreements), also known as Clube de Ciclismo de Tavira (the official, legal name of the sports organization since its foundation) is a Portuguese professional cycling team, founded in 1979, which is based in Tavira, in the Portuguese region of Algarve.
 It is one of the European teams in the UCI Continental Tour.
-From 2016 until 2019, the team had the commercial designation of, Sporting Clube de Portugal/Tavira, as the result of a sponsorship from Sporting Clube de Portugal.